PCem Migration Guide

 User interface

-The 86Box user interface should look familiar to PCem users, with two main differences: the menu layout and the status bar.
-The menu bar had some options moved to the Settings window, and media controls moved to the Media menu.
-The status bar contains activity indicators, with the same controls as the Media menu also being accessible by clicking the icons.
-While we don’t have the Machine window, most of what it provides on PCem is accessible through the title bar, menu bar and status bar on 86Box.
+The 86Box user interface has a lot more going on.
+The menu bar contains some options, while others are in the Settings window, and media controls are found in the Media menu.
+The toolbar contains shortcuts for common actions and the emulation speed indicator.
+The status bar contains indicators for activity, keyboard lock lights and display refresh rate, with the same controls as the Media menu also being accessible by clicking the media icons.
+While we don’t have the Machine window, a lot of what it provides is accessible through other means on 86Box.

-Note that the key combination to release mouse capture on 86Box is F8+F12 on Windows hosts, as we’ve found PCem’s Ctrl+End to conflict with some applications.
-You can also use the middle mouse button to release capture, unless a three-button or wheel mouse is configured.
+As of 86Box v5.0, the key combination to release mouse capture is the same Ctrl+End as PCem on all host operating systems; previous 86Box versions used F8+F12 on Windows hosts.
+You can also use the middle mouse button to release capture (unless a three-button or wheel mouse is configured) and even customize the keyboard shortcuts for mouse release and several other emulator functions.

 Media